digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-44.md

 * Released VDM VSCode version 1.2.0, VDMJ 4.4.3 and VDMCheck 1.1.0
 * Added Graphviz file creation to VDM VSCode to enable the creation of module/class dependency graphs.
 * Started work on VDM-RT log file integration for VDM VSCode.
+* In July we had successful review of the DIGITbrain project (including digital twins)
+* In September will have reviews of HUBCAP and UPSIM

 #### Jim Woodcock
 * **Probabilistic Robotic Control course**.
 I revised the lectures I gave on Carl's course.
 I repeated the lectures at Zhiming Liu’s summer school in China using Zoom.